JeevesGB/pPainter/README.md

 ---

+## PyInstaller Options Explained

+- `--onefile`: Creates a single executable file instead of a folder with dependencies
+- `--windowed`: Prevents console window from appearing (GUI apps only)
+- `--name pPainter`: Sets the executable name to "pPainter.exe"

+---

 ## Troubleshooting

+- **"externally-managed-environment" error**: Use a virtual environment (Method 2 above)

 - **Wayland errors on Linux**: Qt apps sometimes have issues with Wayland compositors.
 Use the `QT_QPA_PLATFORM=xcb` environment variable to force X11 backend.

 - **Missing Qt plugins (xcb)**: Install system packages like `libxcb-xinerama0` and `libxcb-cursor0` to resolve Qt plugin loading errors.

 - **Wine PyInstaller build fails**: Make sure Wine is fully installed and that you installed Windows Python and PyInstaller inside the Wine prefix correctly.

+- **EXE is too large**: PyInstaller includes the entire Python runtime.
+This is normal - expect 50-100MB+ file sizes.

 ---